shashankpie/YT-Summarize/README.md

 ### Prerequisites

-- Node.js: Version 20 or higher.
-[Download Node.js](https://nodejs.org/)
+- Node.js: Version 20 or higher
 - npm: Comes with Node.js.
 Alternatively, you can use Yarn or pnpm as your package manager.

 ### Installation